gwlucastrig/Tinfour/README.md

 The associated, extended-functionality modules do depend on object code from external projects.
-These include modules that can read data from Geographic Information System (GIS) sources (Shapefiles and airborne Lidar LAS files) and those that preform advance mathematical and statistical analysis.
+These include modules that can read data from Geographic Information System (GIS) sources (Shapefiles and airborne Lidar LAS files) and those that perform advanced mathematical and statistical analysis.
 These modules and dependencies are described in the Tinfour wiki page [Tinfour Project, Organization, and Builds](https://github.com/gwlucastrig/Tinfour/wiki/Tinfour-Project-Organization-Builds-and-Dependencies).